Be-Rude/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mock mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+This is a project I worked on during my web development bootcamp at Lighthouse Labs.
+It was a great introduction to working with Rails.
+I plan to develop it further at a later time to include more features, as it is a great project to experiment and practice with!

+Let me know if you have any questions about it!
+Screenshots below.

 ## Setup